mermatriarchy/h-adonis-tr-808/Readme.md

 # Digital TR-808
-A simple drum machine built in React & ToneJS
+A simple drum machine built in React

 ## Installation
 from the root directory: